The House of Belonging

 Didn’t she see what he’s doing?
 Didn’t she understand what she walked into?

 “That’s fine.
 I mean, you should.”
-Hands lifted in defense, he went on.
-“But I won’t be here to finish them.”
-Gathering his sack to his shoulder, he said ,“I’m leaving.”
+Hands lifted in defense, “but I won’t be here to finish them.”
+Gathering his sack to his shoulder, he said, “I’m leaving.”

 “But—” she started.